BroMarduk/ptmenu/README.md

    <b>sudo apt-get install python-pygame</b>
 6. libsdl1.2-15-5

-  If running Jessie on the Raspberry Pi, the touch screen support in libsdl 1.2 has been broken for pygame.
+   If running Stretch or Jessie on the Raspberry Pi, the touch screen support in libsdl 1.2 has been broken for pygame.
 To make it work, you need to revert to the last version from Wheezy (libsdl1.2-15-5).
 Instructions to do this can be found on the [pitftmenu site](https://github.com/garthvh/pitftmenu).
 Instructions and a script can be found on the [Adafruit site](https://learn.adafruit.com/adafruit-pitft-28-inch-resistive-touchscreen-display-raspberry-pi/pitft-pygame-tips).
 I could get mine working by using the Adafruit script, but it does seem to need to be run again after doing an upgrade to the Raspberry Pi.

+7. wiringpi (Optional)

+   If backlight and/or GPIO support is desired, the wiringpi library will need to be installed.
+If not it can beinstalled using the following command:

+   <b>sudo apt-get install wiringpi</b>

 ## Features